dataninjafi/dataninjafi/content/page/spacemacs.md

 * `ctrl-j` and `ctrl-k` scroll through kill ring
 * `p` to paste under or `P` before cursor

+## Very magic and no magic

 ## Substituting

-s first line
-%s all lines
+s first line %s all lines

 #### Flags